MichelNivard/MCMSEM/README.md

  - Added MCMresultclass to hold MCMfit results
  - Can be converted to a dataframe using `as.data.frame(result)`, then it is in line again with that of the non-torch version
  - Note the torch implementation is slightly slower in the simplest use-case (2 variables + 1 confounder), but scales significantly better to more variables and confounders.
+ - It is now possible to disable using skewness or kurtosis in larger models to improve perforamnce.
+Use either `use_skewness` and `use_kurtosis` arguments to `MCMfit()`.
 ### From v0.2.1-dev
  - Added mcmmodelclass, this class describes the layout of the MCMSEM model complete with parameter matrices, parameter/starting values, and bounds.
  - Addded MCMmodel wrapper function to enable easy creation of mcmmodelclass instances for users